 +381 29 276053

-Northwest of Peja, between the city and the Kosovo/Montenegro border, is another of the top things to see and do in Peja, Kosovo, Rugova Valley.
+Northwest of Peja, between the city and the Kosovo/Montenegro border, is another of the top things to see and do in Peja, Kosovo, Rugova canyon Valley.
 This serpent-shaped valley snakes its way through stunning mountain landscapes that include alpine forests, mountain pastures, and glacial lakes.

-This mostly unspoiled area is a haven for outdoor enthusiasts looking to go hiking, zip-lining, skiing, and rafting.
+This mostly unspoiled area is a haven for outdoor activities enthusiasts looking to go hiking, zip-lining, skiing, and rafting.
 The area is also pockmarked with caves, canyons, and waterfalls, all of which are ripe for exploring.

 During my visit, the zipline was closed, but we came across a river that passes along the main highway.
 There, we explored two waterfalls before finding a street vendor selling honey and local drinks.
 He also sold wooden raki bottles that he’d carved from tree branches!

 Roughly a five-minute walk from Hotel Dukagjini is another of my favorite restaurants in the city, Restaurant Art Design.
 Outside, the restaurant boasts a charming wooden terrace with a stream that runs underneath it!

 The cooks at Restaurant Art Design are supremely talented, and it shows in the food they serve.
 In addition to being a massive meat-lover, I also love fresh vegetables.